 The Town is responsible for snow removal from sidewalks bordering municipally owned and operated property.
-All sidewalks will be cleared within 24 hours after it stops snowing, except in the event of an exceptional snowfall.
+These “Priority A” sidewalks will be cleared within 72 hours after it stops snowing, except in the event of an exceptional snowfall.

 Local residents and businesses also have a role to play in snowy weather.
 The Town’s Highway Traffic Bylaw requires owners or occupants of residential, industrial and commercial buildings to clear sidewalks next to their property of snow and ice as soon as possible after a snowfall, to ensure they are safe for pedestrians.